fw-oss/ansible-role-default-setup/README.md

 ### Kernel settings

-creates a file at `/etc/sysctl.d/20-ansible-fw-oss-default-setup.conf` if at least one of the following vars are defined
+Creates a file at `/etc/sysctl.d/20-ansible-fw-oss-default-setup.conf` if at least one of the following vars are defined

 ```yaml
 # Change these if you know what you're doing or a random app tells you to: